No Heartbeat At 6 Weeks in Womb – FAQs

 Apart from these, the type of ultrasound also matters.
 An abdominal ultrasound is less sensitive and may take longer to identify a heartbeat.
 On the other hand, transvaginal ultrasound is more accurate, especially during early pregnancy, as it is inserted into your vagina and has better access to the uterus.

 Is There a Chance of Miscarriage If You Don’t Hear or See a Heartbeat During the Ultrasound?

 Lack of foetal heartbeat indicates a miscarriage in the following instances:

-- If you hear no heartbeat and your hCG levels are dropping.
+- There’s no heartbeat and your hCG levels start

-- Your ultrasound measurements indicate that a heartbeat should be present
+- Ultrasound measurements indicate that a heartbeat should have been present.

 Your doctor may also measure the crown to rump measurements with the foetal pole as a basis to determine the risk of a miscarriage.